levi0206/lerblog/content/posts/first.md

 ```
 The password does not mean "log-in" password; instead, it means "personal access tokens".
 If you don't have one, generate it.
 If you forget your personal access tokens, please go to the [documentation](https://docs.github.com/en/organizations/managing-programmatic-access-to-your-organization/reviewing-and-revoking-personal-access-tokens-in-your-organization).

-Once you successfully push your code, you can go to "Actions" and check your website once the workflow finish.
+Once you successfully push your code, you can go to "Actions" and check your website once the workflow finishes.
 ## Add images to your post
 Suppose you want to insert an image `cat.png` into `first-post.md`.
 Be careful that you have to
 1. Add `cat.png` to the `static` folder.
 For example,